AmlanJSarmah/electronic-configuration/README.md

 ## Installation

 * For visual C++
-    1.open the solution file and build the code in **64 bit** a x64 folder should appear.
+    - open the solution file and build the code in **64 bit** a x64 folder should appear.
-    2.A debug sub folder would be present where the executable can be found one can copy the path and put it in the path variable for quick command line access.
+    - A debug sub folder would be present where the executable can be found one can copy the path and put it in the path variable for quick command line access.

 * For mingw g++ compiler
-    1.Download the code and copy the src folder to desired location.
+    - Download the code and copy the src folder to desired location.
-    2.open terminal inside src folder and run
+    - open terminal inside src folder and run

 	g++ std=c++17 electronic_config.cpp Header/electronic_config.h utils.cpp Header/utils.h